mtumilowicz/helm-workshop/README.md

         * description: A single-sentence description of this project (optional)
         * type: type of the chart (optional)
             * application (default) and library
+            * library chart defines chart primitives or definitions which can be shared in other charts
         * dependencies: list of the chart requirements (optional)
             * one chart may depend on any number of other charts
             * will download all the specified charts into your `charts/` directory for you